If you’re new to the world of cigars, there are a few tricks you must learn in order to get the ultimate enjoyment out of each smoke.

 Likewise, making mistakes can mark you as a novice, and nothing says “noob” like taking a deep draw and collapsing into a fit of coughing from the smoke!

-Here are a few tips to keep in mind for smoking like a pro.
+Here are a few tips to keep in mind for smoking a cigar properly, like a pro.

 Choose the Right Cigar to Smoke